-This Stir-Fry Honey Hoisin Beef recipe is packed with flavor and can be ready in 30 minutes or less!
-Lean ground beef mixed with finely diced mushrooms, red onions, and Asian aromatics, sautéed in a sweet and savory sauce, these bowls are hearty, yet healthy and perfect for easy weeknight dinners!
+This Chinese Beef Stir Fry recipe requires just 6 simple ingredients, plus a few pantry staples and it can be ready in 25 minutes or less!
+Featuring tender ground beef mixed with savory mushrooms, red onions, and flavorful aromatics in a sweet and savory brown sauce!
+This Chinese beef is bursting with robust flavors – it’s hearty, yet healthy, and perfect for easy weeknight dinners!

-This post was originally published in March 2018.
-I’ve updated the post below to include more information about this Asian stir fry beef recipe.
+Update: This post was originally published in March 2018.
+I’ve made updates to the post below to include more information about this Chinese stir fry beef recipe.
 Plus, I added a recipe video to show you how easy this dish is to make!

 Meaty, umami packed mixture of lean ground beef, finely diced mushrooms, pungent red onion and mild Asian aromatics sautéed in a sweet, savory honey and hoisin sauce.